-We also believe that stockholders are best served when we are able to attract and retain high caliber executive talent.
-To that end, we offer competitive base salary, as well as annual and long-term incentive opportunities, which encourage specific performance and reward the successful efforts of our executives.
+We also believe that stockholders are best served when we can attract and retain high caliber executive talent.
+To that end, we offer competitive base salaries, as well as annual and long-term incentive opportunities, which encourage specific performance and reward the successful efforts of our executives.
 Within this context, the four major objectives for our executive compensation program are: